ogodoabiola/bootstrap-project/README.md

-This is a bootstrap project for a basic HTML pag
+This is a bootstrap project for a basic HTML page